tesla3327/michaelnthiessen/src/pages/difference-between-computed-property-and-watcher/index.md

 None of these things affect your component directly, so they are considered to be *side effects*.

-Here's a great example of fetching data.
+We'll look at an example of fetching data.

 Let's say we have a `MovieData` component, and it fetches data from the server based on what the `movie` prop is set to:
 ```js